 There aren’t many things parents take more seriously or more personally than their children’s care.
 This is generally a positive and important quality, but it can turn what should be fairly easy conversations about Baby’s care into something a bit more high-stress.
 Beyond that, it’s easy for a parent or primary caregiver to feel jealous of other caregivers or childcare providers, who often get to spend time with Baby that they would like to spend, and may get to see sides of Baby that they don’t see.
 Recognizing the possibility of this jealousy can give parents and primary caregivers the chance to make sure those feelings don’t get in the way of setting up the best rules and guidelines of care for Baby, in all of the places where they spend a lot of time.

 Work as a team

-Depending on what your relationship with the other caregivers in Baby’s life is, you may be the one who ultimately gets to make the rules she lives with, but Baby’s other caregivers spend a lot of time with her, and might know some different sides of her personality than you do.
-This means that, whether they officially have a right to be a part of decisions about rules or not, they may have insight into how to introduce ideas to Baby, or which rules she may or may not need to have enforced in her life yet.
+Depending on what your relationship with the other caregivers in Baby’s life is, you may be the one who ultimately gets to make the rules they live with, but Baby’s other caregivers spend a lot of time with them, and might know some different sides of their personality than you do.
+This means that, whether they officially have a right to be a part of decisions about rules or not, they may have insight into how to introduce ideas to Baby, or which rules they may or may not need to have enforced in their life yet.

-Even more important than the fact that Baby’s other caregiver or caregivers probably know her really well, though, is the fact that the better the adults in her life get along, generally, the happier and more secure she will be able to be about her care.
-Baby probably isn’t going to understand the fact that you feel undermined if her regular babysitter messes with the naptime routine, or that you and her grandparents disagree about what she should or shouldn’t be allowed to snack on.
-She will pick up on the tension, though, and it can make transitions between caregivers difficult for her, you, and her other caregiver.
+Even more important than the fact that Baby’s other caregiver or caregivers probably know them really well, though, is the fact that the better the adults in their life get along, generally, the happier and more secure they will be able to be about their care.
+Baby probably isn’t going to understand the fact that you feel undermined if their regular babysitter messes with the naptime routine, or that you and their grandparents disagree about what they should or shouldn’t be allowed to snack on.
+They will pick up on the tension, though, and it can make transitions between caregivers difficult for them, you, and their other caregiver.